-Distribution of Monsters and Treasure:
+Distribution of Monsters and Treasure

 As a general rule there will be far more uninhabited space on a level than there will be space occupied by monsters, human or otherwise.
 The determination of just where monsters should be placed, and whether or not they will be guarding treasure, and how much of the latter if they are guarding something, can become burdensome when faced with several levels to do at one time.
-It is a good idea to thoughtfully place several of the most important treasures, with or without monsterous guardians, and then switch to a random determination for the balance of the level.
-Naturally, the more important treasures will consist of various magical items and large amounts of wealth in the form of gems and jewelry.
+It is a good idea to thoughtfully place several of the most important treasures, with or without monstrous guardians, and then switch to a random determination for the balance of the level.
+Naturally, the more important treasures will consist of various magi-cal items and large amounts of wealth in the form of gems and jewelry.
 Once these have been secreted in out-of-the-way locations, a random distribution using a six-sided die can be made as follows:

-- Roll the die for every room or space not already allocated.
+- 1. Roll the die for every room or space not already allocated.
 A roll of a 1 or 2 indicates that there is some monster there.
-The monster (s) can be selected by use of the Monster Determination & Level of Monster Matrix which is given later in this booklet.
+The monster(s) can be selected by use of the Monster Determination & Level of Monster Matrix which is given later in this book.
 The number of monsters is best determined by the level being considered and the kind of monster inhabiting the room or space.
-The Monster Table from Volume II can be most helpful here.
-Note that Ochre Jellies, Black Puddings, Green Slime, etc. are generally distributed randomly, usually in passages, without treasure. - Roll again for every room and space.
+The Monster Tables can be most helpful here.
+Note that Ochre Jellies, Black Puddings, Green Slime, etc. are generally distributed randomly, usually in passages, without treasure. - 2.
+Roll again for every room and space.
 A roll of 1-3 in those rooms or spaces with monsters in them indicates some form of treasure is present.
-A roll of 1 in a room or space which is unoccupied indicates that there is some form of treasure there.
+A roll of 1 in a room or space which is unoccupied indicates that there is some form of treasure there. - 3.
+To determine the kind of treasure use the following table:

-Level Beneath .
-N. 197 .
-4

-Surface Silver Gold Gems/Jewelry Magic
+Level Silver Gold Gems & Jewelry Magic

-] 100 10 05% each 05%
+1 100 10 5% each 5%

-2-3 100 100 10% each 05%
+2-3 100 100 10% each 5%

-4-5 1000 200 20% each 10%
+4-5 1,000 200 20% each 10%

-6-7 2000 500 30% each 15%
+6-7 2,000 500 30% each 15%

-8-9 5000 1000 40% each 20%
+8-9 5,000 1,000 40% each 20%

-10-12 5000 2000 50% each 25%
+10-12 5,000 2,000 50% each 25%

-13 or more 10000 5000 50% each 30%
+13+ 10,000 5,000 50% each 30%